AlBloom/ETS0121_15/Python101/str_methods/README.md

 # isupper()
 The isupper() method in Python is used to check if all the alphabetic characters in a string are uppercase.
 If all letters are uppercase, it returns True, otherwise, it returns False.
 The method only checks alphabetic characters; numbers and symbols do not affect the result.
 If the string contains at least one lowercase letter, it returns False.

+# islower()
+The islower() method in Python is a string method that checks whether all characters (letters) in the string are lowercase.
+If all the characters are lowercase, it returns True; otherwise, it returns False.
+Non-alphabetic characters (like numbers, symbols, or whitespace) are ignored and do not affect the result. like isupper() this method does not take any parameters.

+# str.swapcase()
+The swapcase() method is a string method that returns a new string where all the uppercase letters are converted to lowercase, and all the lowercase letters are converted to uppercase.
+Non-alphabetic characters (like numbers, symbols, or whitespace) remain unchanged.
+Again this method does not take any parameters.It returns a new string with the case of each character swapped.

+# str.find()
+The find() method is a string method that searches for the first occurrence of a substring within the string.
+If the substring is found, it returns the index of the first character of the substring.
+If the substring is not found, it returns -1.
+SYNTAX: string.find(substring, start, end)
+    substring: The substring to search for in the string. start (optional): The starting index within the string where the search begins.
+Default is 0. end (optional): The ending index within the string where the search ends.
+Default is the end of the string.